code-dot-org/code-dot-org/docs/lti-integration.md

     - Notes: `(Optional) Add any notes about the LTI key, such as the reason it was created`

 ### Step 2: Configure your LTI Key

-There are two options for configuring your LTI key.
-The easiest is to paste in a JSON configuration snippet (Option 1).
-Optionally, you can elect to manually enter these settings (Option 2).

-#### Option 1 (Easiest): Enter JSON Details

 The easiest way to configure the LTI Tool in Canvas is via the `Paste JSON` option.